-Providing high-quality teaching for all is proven to be the most effective strategy in improving outcomes for disadvantaged pupils, as well as benefitting their nondisadvantaged peers.
+Providing high-quality teaching for all is proven to be the most effective strategy in improving outcomes for disadvantaged pupils, as well as benefitting their non-disadvantaged peers.
 It is our intention that by focusing on improving teaching across the school, disadvantaged pupils will make accelerated progress and close the attainment gap.
-A significant proportion of our funding will be spent on improving teaching and learning with a focus on engaging some of our most vulnerable pupils.
+A significant proportion of our funding will be spent on improving teaching and learning with a focus on engaging some of our most vulnerable pupils and ensuring that adaptive teaching is embedded to meet the needs of all pupils.